|Available asset types||Stocks, Mutual funds, ETFs, Forex|

 Northwestern Mutual was founded in 1857 and earned a positive reputation in the eyes of consumers by allowing policy owners to probe into the company’s finances for accountability.
 While this tradition still remains, the company has since grown to become a massive financial services company that offers investment advisory services, life insurance and more.

 While this company has been around for over a decade and a half, it is not officially accredited by the BBB.
-However, it holds an A+ rating alongside a 1.5 out of 5 customer review score.
+However, it holds an A+ rating alongside a 1.5 out of 5 customer review score, as of October 2020.
 Customers on the BBB website and other review forums have made complaints about issues receiving payouts, communication problems and misleading sales representatives.

 How do I get started?